BenRunInBay/IOM/README.md

 After calling IOM.init(), check the following in the browser console:
 1. Does the IOM object exist?
 If not, then you are not referencing the iom.min.js script.
+2. Check that IOM.active is 'true'.
-2. Check IOM.internalTestCompleted in the console.
+3. Check IOM.internalTestCompleted in the console.
 If 'false', then it thinks you are a non-EY user perhaps because it cannot retrieve the internal script file from https://acm.us.na.ey.net/iom/
    Note: for testing, you can place that internal script somewhere else temporarily such as dropbox or your
     localhost.
-3. Check IOM.isEY in the console.
+4. Check IOM.isEY in the console.
 If true, then it recognizes you as an EY user.
-4. Check IOM.pageName in the console.
+5. Check IOM.pageName in the console.
 This should match the section of content you are trying to display on the page.
 This doesn't necessarily match the page name you are currently on.
+If it matches, IOM.pageMatches will be 'true'.
+6. If referencing an IOM section from another page, IOM.otherPageMatches will be 'true' if it correctly matches.

 ## More documentation